blueOkiris/RISC-Y-Zybo/README.md

  - Vivado must be in $PATH

- - Requires Vivado 2016.2 to build the initial project, though the project is then upgraded to 2018.3.
-Both versions are required to build
+ - Requires Vivado 2016.2 to build the initial project

 ## Re-Building